okahu-demos/okahu-demo-lc-openai/README.md

 ## Run the interactive chatbot
 This application is an interactive chatbot that answers questions about coffee and built with a RAG design pattern.
 Workflow is a python program using Langchain LLM orchestration framework.
-The vector dataset is built using multi-qa-mpnet-base-dot-v1 embedding model from Huggingface from a set of Wikipedia articles.
-The vector data is stored in a local filebased faiss vectorDB.
+The vector dataset is built using text-embedding-3-large embedding model from OpenAI from a [local dataset about coffee](data/coffee.txt).
+The vector data is stored in a local filebased Chroma vectorDB.
 The app uses OpenAI gpt-3.5-turbo model for inference.

 To try Okahu from the Github Codespace